 Else Kek, Chair

 Else, a board member of Ricefield since November 2015, has been actively involved in both operational and management of the organisation.
 She was later appointed as Chairperson in February 2017.
 Else holds a Bachelor’s Degree in Accounting, and she started her career as a Business Process Analyst of an international company, Shell Ltd for 3 years.
 Else is always keen to gain knowledge and experience in different areas, where she has previously worked as a freelance Software Consultant, and also as a primary school’s Class Teacher.
 Thanks to her multilingual skills in several languages such as Mandarin, Cantonese and English, Else was also a TV Subtitle’s Translator and once became a Localisation Adviser for a TV Software company supporting the launch their software in Chinese speaking countries.
 In 2012, she moved her career focus into the charity sector and worked for CEMVO Scotland for 3 years.
-She is currently working at Interfaith Scotland as the Administrative and Financial Officer.
+She is currently working at Interfaith Scotland as Finance and Office Manager.
 Else’s interest in arts and crafts, and her passion to share the beauty of Chinese culture to others was reflected in her previous volunteering activities.
 She was previously a committee member and a volunteer workshop leader of an art club.
 She played Chinese musical Instrument ‘Pipa’ for several years, and later became the co-founder of the Chinese Orchestra Club in the university where she studied.
 Else was awarded Role Model of the Year at the Scottish Diversity Awards 2019.

-Scott is a qualified ACCA Accountant with over 15 years experience gained with working in the public and private sectors.
+Scott is a qualified ACCA Accountant with over 15 years of experience gained with working in the public and private sectors.
 He was appointed as Ricefield’s Treasurer in October 2016.
 Scott is currently working at Skills Development Scotland as a Finance Business Partner, as well as managing his own business.
-His extensive accounting and financial knowledge was gained through his previous roles working as a Finance Controller, Management Accountant, Finance Manager etc at various companies.
-Away from the office Scott is a keen long distance runner and enjoys travelling to Asia with China being a favourite where he has visited on many occasions.
-His interest in Chinese culture began in 2011 when he fulfilled a long held desired to walk on the Great Wall and spent two months travelling around China.
+His extensive accounting and financial knowledge were gained through his previous roles working as a Finance Controller, Management Accountant, Finance Manager etc at various companies.
+Away from the office Scott is a keen long-distance runner and enjoys traveling to Asia with China being a favorite where he has visited on many occasions.
+His interest in Chinese culture began in 2011 when he fulfilled a long-held desired to walk on the Great Wall and spent two months traveling around China.
 Scott also attended Glasgow’s Chinese School for two years for a beginner’s mandarin class.